ElhamBadri2411/Taleweaver/README.md

     - Implement real-time collaboration features
     - Integrate text-to-speech functionality using the Google Cloud API.
     - Develop the long-running task feature to generate entire storybooks based on a prompt.
-    - Implement webhook services for email notifications when storybooks are completed.
     - Conduct initial testing and fix major bugs.
     - Deploy the application using Docker and Docker Compose, ensuring it is accessible on a Virtual Machine.
 - **Final Version**